Garenb3/Loading/README.md

 - Designed and integrated the BingeBoard logo into the Navbar with homepage navigation on click.

+**User Authentication**
+- Developed user registration system with secure password hashing using bcrypt.
+- Implemented login functionality with credential verification and password comparison.

+ **JWT Implementation**

+- Generated authentication tokens upon successful login.
+- Enabled secure communication between frontend and backend using JWT.

+**Protected Routes**
+- Created middleware to verify user tokens before granting access.
+- Restricted access to authenticated users only.

+**Authorization**
+- Enforced ownership rules بحيث only the creator of an entity can update or delete it.
+- Ensured data security and proper access control across all protected endpoints.
 ---

 ### Garen Garo Baghsarian — `ListView.jsx`, `MovieDetail.jsx`